unknown321/wampy/MAKING_OF.md

 screen, [#3972](https://github.com/ocornut/imgui/issues/3972) in particular, which looks like exactly what we need.
 Just modify projection matrix and that would be it, right?
 Wrong again, some widgets are not drawing anymore, because ImGui thinks that these are off-screen and culls them.
-I've spent weeks trying to do it properly using shaders and eventually settled on removing culling altogether.
-This is a bad solution which break some parts of settings window, but it works.
+I've spent weeks trying to do it properly using shaders and eventually settled on removing culling altogether (just like original poster).
+This is an ugly solution which break some parts of settings window, but it works.
 Bad user experience, hoping to fix it one day.

 OK, done with rotation.
 Let's move on to touch events.
 These are produced by touchscreen driver and are compatible with Linux input api.
 Some edits to window library (GLFW) and it works just like it should.
 Same with button input.